A Firing Offense

 A Firing Offense is a 1992 crime novel and the debut from author George Pelecanos.
 It is set in Washington, D.C., and focuses on marketing executive Nick Stefanos as he investigates the disappearance of a colleague.
 It is the first of several Pelecanos novels to feature the character and the first of a trilogy with Stefanos as the main character.
 The other books in this series are Nick's Trip and Down by the River Where the Dead Men Go.

-Plot introduction
+Plot

 Nick Stefanos is a marketing executive for electrical goods chain Nutty Nathan's.
 When a stock boy from the company disappears he is convinced to locate the boy by his grandfather.

-Explanation of the novel's title

-Stefanos is fired from his job at Nutty Nathan's but the reason for his dismissal does not become clear until the end of the book.

-Characters

-Nick Stefanos is a marketing executive and one time process server.
-He works for a chain of electrical goods stores.
-He was once a floor salesman.
-He remains friends with his old sales colleague Johnny McGinnes.
-Both Stefanos and McGinnes drink heavily and abuse recreational drugs.

-Major themes

-The novel is concerned with substance abuse both by the main characters and facilitated by the drug distributors.

-Literary significance and reception

-The novel was positively compared to Charles Willeford and Daniel Woodrell by a reviewer.
-The reviewer commented that the plot was perfunctory and that the novel was more concerned with examining the lives of the salesmen.
-He praised the book for drawing such interest from a seemingly mundane profession.
-The reviewer commented on Pelecanos frequent use of music references.

-The series as a whole has been described as tightly plotted with "intricacies to rival Hammett or Chandler".